zolotarovgl/GeneExt/README.md

 - [ ] make sure cellranger accepts the file with orphan peaks
 - [ ] to output `crgtf` files for bed inputs
 - [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
-- [ ] Add reporting:
-  - [ ] coverage around TES metaplot
 - [ ] estimated intergenic mapping proportion? - count the reads with pysam
 - [ ] orphan peak linkage:
   - [ ] simple distance merging
   - [ ] splice junctions if a splice junctions file is provided